 Yes, if a candidate has legal copies of copyrighted material to use in his or her class, then including it in a RESA submission does not violate copyright laws because it is considered “fair use.”
 The fair use doctrine allows for duplication of these materials for the purposes of non-profit educational use, such as the RESA.

 Detailed information on uploading video and PDF evidence can be found in Lesson Reflection Technical Reference Guide section in the RESA Guidebook.
 There are also detailed instructions with the submission system, in addition to screencasts on particular upload functions featured on the Resources Page.

 Review the Lesson Reflection in the RESA Guidebook thoroughly and make sure that you follow directions.
 Particularly review the “Check your Work before you Submit” section of the instructions.

 Candidates should not refer to students by their full names or use pseudonyms that resemble full names while videotaping a lesson, instead referring to students only by their first names.
 Candidates should also avoid writing students’ full names where they will be visible in the video.

 Yes.
 Candidates may begin work on the Lesson Reflection forms once they complete the initial registration, receive a username and password, and complete and submit their Candidate Profile.
 Candidates are able to save any work in progress prior to uploading their final forms of a task.

 Candidates will not specifically be graded on grammar and punctuation in their RESA submissions; however, assessors may have difficulty understanding submissions with poor grammar and punctuation.
 Candidates should treat the RESA as they would any professional communication by proofreading and submitting their best work.

 Each response should be complete and concise.
-Each answer (that is, each box) must not exceed 250 words.
+Each answer (that is, each box) should not exceed 250 words.
 If you choose, your response may be in a bulleted list, in whole or in part.
 Be brief and specific.
 You are encouraged to spell check your answers before you upload your final form for submission.